rpasqualone/neural-net/README.md

 # Neural Net Using Brain.js

 Experiment with neural nets using brain.js.
-Teaches program what an AND, OR and XOR operations.
+Teaches program AND, OR and XOR operations.

 ###Getting Started###